-Railroad Engineering Group Offers New ServicesPosted on Wednesday, December 16th, 2020 by Affinis Corp
+Railroad Engineering Group Offers New ServicesPosted on Thursday, December 16th, 2021 by Jason Frericks

-Railroad engineering requires a unique skillset and network.
-It is needed any time the railroad falls within a project’s limits.
-We recently sat down with Sam Ramirez, the Affinis rail manager and asked him to share how this new group can benefit municipalities and departments of transportation.
-Find his interview below.
+Railroad engineering requires a unique skillset and is needed any time a railroad falls within your project’s limits.
+This is how the Affinis Rail Team can benefit municipalities, Departments of Transportation, and industries.

 Why are these specialized services needed?

-The railroads have their own unique structure.
-Understanding how personnel and railroad officers work with one another, as well as their roles and responsibilities, can be difficult.
-It takes years to build relationships with key players.
-Our background allows us to smooth the lines of communication and keep projects moving forward.
+The railroads have their own unique structure and standards.
+Understanding how railroad personnel work with one another, as well as their roles and responsibilities, can be difficult.
+It takes years to build relationships with key individuals.
+Our background allows us to keep projects moving forward.

-What kinds of services does Affinis’s rail group provide?
+What kinds of services does Affinis’s Rail Team provide?

 Affinis offers a variety of rail services to current and prospective clients.
-We work with municipalities and departments of transportation to facilitate efforts wherever a site interacts with railroad facilities.
+We work with municipalities, Departments of Transportation, and industries wherever a site involves railroad facilities.
 Below is a short list outlining the ways our team can help:

-- Green-field / brown-field rail served yard layouts.
+- Green-field / brown-field industrial rail yard and terminal layouts.

 - Rail served industrial park development.

-- Planning and design of utility installation through railroad right-of-way.
+- Planning and design of utility installations through railroad right-of-way.

 - Quiet Zone feasibility studies.